gregewing/collectd/README.md

 differently, but this suits me.
-(Suggestions for improvements welcomed)</li> <li>For the 'df' plugin to provide data on mounts and RAID volumes on the host, you may need to add a read-only bind mount to this container. </li> <li>This build will be updated monthly to ensure the Ubuntu build, and the software installed in the container are up to date.</li> <li>If you would like to customise this container further, use this <a
+(Suggestions for improvements welcomed)</li> <li>For the 'df' plugin to provide data on mounts and RAID volumes on the host, you may need to add a read-only bind mount to this container. </li> <li>This build will be updated approximately monthly to ensure the Ubuntu build, and the software installed in the container are up to date.</li> <li>If you would like to customise this container further, use this <a